jordanlgraves/geneforge/README.md

-# GeneForge: Automated Genetic Circuit Design and Optimization
+# Gene Forge: Automated Genetic Circuit Design and Optimization

 This repository contains an the foundation work for developing an automated AI-driven system to design and optimize genetic circuits.